-AdColony is popular choice among app ad publishers and advertisers.
-Their Aurora HD video technology make app ads visually stimulating and engaging.
-The video ads produce life like graphics, eliminate buffering, allow in-video interactivity and activate physical sensory with shake and vibrate.
+AdColony is a popular choice among app ad publishers and advertisers.
+Their Aurora HD video technology makes app ads visually stimulating and engaging.
+The video ads produce life-like graphics, eliminate buffering, allow in-video interactivity and activate physical sensory with shake and vibrate.

-Ad Colony works with 85% of top grossing app developers and boast some of the highest app retention rates in the industry.
+Ad Colony works with 85% of top-grossing app developers and boasts some of the highest app retention rates in the industry.

 With AdColony you’ll be able to generate 360 and playable ads, making it a good option for app and mobile game developers, alike.